-From August 15, Connect will require multi-factor authentication to sign in.
+From September 2nd, Connect will require multi-factor authentication for sign-in.

 What is multi-factor authentication?